 Who is Tripoint?

 Who is Tripoint?
-Are you considering a Tripoint Loan to put you into a credit card hardship plan?
+Are you thinking about getting a Tripoint Loan to help you pay off your credit cards?
 That may not be the wisest decision.
 You may have received a direct mail offer from Tripoint, with 0% low-interest rate offers that promise a bit more than they can actually deliver.
 The unrealistic interest offered to consumers with less-than-perfect credit is simply ridiculous.

 Depending on your spending habits, you might be faced with an ever-mounting debt.
 Before things get out of hand and you end up giving up your property, start thinking of ways to get rid of the debt.
 Paying off your debt, however, is no easy task.
 Accelerating payments is the only effective way to set yourself free.
 One strategy to pay off your debt this way is the debt avalanche method.
 Read on to learn how the debt avalanche method works.